George Francis FitzGerald

-FitzGerald is known for his work in electromagnetic theory and for the Lorentz–FitzGerald contraction, which became an integral part of Albert Einstein's special theory of relativity.
-A crater on the far side of the Moon is named after him, as is a building at TCD.
+George Francis FitzGerald (3 August 1851 – 21 February 1901) was an Irish theoretical physicist known for hypothesising length contraction, which became an integral part of Albert Einstein's special theory of relativity.

-Life and work in physics
+Biography

-FitzGerald was born at No. 19, Lower Mount Street in Dublin on 3 August 1851 to the Reverend William FitzGerald and his wife Anne Frances Stoney (sister of George Johnstone Stoney and Bindon Blood Stoney).
-Professor of Moral Philosophy in Trinity and vicar of St Anne's, Dawson Street, at the time of his son's birth, William FitzGerald was consecrated Bishop of Cork, Cloyne and Ross in 1857 and translated to Killaloe and Clonfert in 1862.
-George returned to Dublin and entered TCD as a student at the age of 16, winning a scholarship in 1870 and graduating in 1871 in Mathematics and Experimental Science.
-He became a Fellow of Trinity in 1877 and spent the rest of his career there, becoming Erasmus Smith's Professor of Natural and Experimental Philosophy in 1881.
+George Francis FitzGerald was born on 3 August 1851 in Monkstown, Dublin, the son of The Reverend William FitzGerald and Anne Frances Stoney (sister of George Johnstone Stoney and Bindon Blood Stoney).
+Professor of Moral Philosophy at Trinity College Dublin and vicar of St. Ann's Church, Dawson Street, at the time of his son's birth, William FitzGerald was consecrated Bishop of Cork, Cloyne and Ross in 1857 and translated to Killaloe and Clonfert in 1862.

+FitzGerald was homeschooled; his tutor was the sister of George Boole, who was Professor of Mathematics at Queen's College Cork.
+FitzGerald entered Trinity College Dublin at the age of 16, graduating in 1871 in Mathematics and Experimental Science.
+He became a Fellow of Trinity College in 1877, and was appointed Erasmus Smith's Professor of Natural and Experimental Philosophy in 1881.

 Along with Oliver Lodge, Oliver Heaviside and Heinrich Hertz, FitzGerald was a leading figure among the group of "Maxwellians" who revised, extended, clarified, and confirmed James Clerk Maxwell's mathematical theories of the electromagnetic field during the late 1870s and the 1880s.

-In 1883, following from Maxwell's equations, FitzGerald was the first to suggest a device for producing rapidly oscillating electric currents to generate electromagnetic waves, a phenomenon which was first shown to exist experimentally by the German physicist Heinrich Hertz in 1888.
+In 1883, following from Maxwell's equations, FitzGerald was the first to suggest a device for producing rapidly oscillating electric currents to generate electromagnetic waves, a phenomenon which was first shown to exist experimentally by Hertz in 1886.

-In 1883, he was elected Fellow of the Royal Society.
-In 1899, was awarded a Royal Medal for his investigations in theoretical physics.
-In 1900, he was made an honorary fellow of the Royal Society of Edinburgh.

-FitzGerald suffered from many digestive problems for much of his shortened life.
-He became very ill with stomach problems.
-He died at his home, 7 Ely Place in Dublin, shortly after an operation on a perforated ulcer on 21 February 1901.
-He is buried in Mount Jerome cemetery.
+FitzGerald suffered from many digestive problems for much of his shortened life; he became very ill with stomach problems.
+He died on 21 February 1901 at his home in Dublin at the age of 49, shortly after an operation on a perforated ulcer.
+He is buried at Mount Jerome cemetery.